 And there are some hard truths.
 Most Buffalo elders notch their winters with salt, Vicks, and canned trout.
 They grouse about snowbirds and higher taxes.
 You can get mugged with ease on Clinton and Sycamore Street.
 Some folks still wonder why there’s plenty of coloreds around.
 And then again who can forget Scott Norwood?

 Jeremy Nathan Marks lives in London, Ontario.
-Recent prose, poetry, and photography appear/will be appearing in Mobius, Dissident Voice, New Verse News, The Blue Nib, On the Seawall, Chiron Review, Floyd County Moonshine, Literary Orphans, Apricity, and The Courtship of Winds.
+Recent work appears/is appearing in Dissident Voice, Boog City, New Verse News, The Journal of Expressive Writing, So It Goes, Ginosko, The Last Leaves, Chiron Review, and Wilderness House.
 Jeremy recommends the Center for Biological Diversity.